scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 SCION provides the following mechanisms for discovering TRC updates and fulfilling the above requirement:

 - *Beaconing Process*<br>
 The TRC version is announced in the beaconing process.
 Each AS MUST announce what it considers to be the latest TRC, and MUST include the hash value of the TRC contents to facilitate the discovery of discrepancies.
-Therefore, relying parties that are part of the beaconing process discover TRC updates passively, i.e. a core AS notices TRC updates for remote ISDs that are on the beaconing path.
+Therefore, relying parties that are part of the beaconing process discover TRC updates passively, i.e. a Core AS notices TRC updates for remote ISDs that are on the beaconing path.
 A non-core AS only notices TRC updates for the local ISD through the beaconing process.
 The creation of a new TRC SHOULD trigger the generation of new control plane messages, as the propagation of control plane messages will help other ASes rapidly discover the new TRC.

 - *Path Lookup*<br>
 In every path segment, all ASes MUST reference the latest TRC of their ISD.
 Therefore, when resolving paths, every relying party will notice TRC updates, even remote ones.<br>